-- Parcel 5407: Weaver's Bridge Access.
-Due to the popularity of fishing, non-motorized boating recreation, and the lack of designated lake access, it is recommended to establish a low impact 1 acre area that provides:

 - Parking

 - Improved shoreline access

 - Non-motorized launching access (implemented at no net gain of boating access opportunities)

 - Low-impact picnicking

 This site was selected as a Future Recreation Area to provide the necessary infrastructure and facilities to meet current recreational uses and needs.
-The site is routinely used by the public as a fishing access point due its location in the headwater region of the lake as well as ease of public access via the state roadway.
-Additionally, the location is experiencing environmental degradation that can be corrected by providing proper, safe, and environmentally sustainable, facilities.
 Considerations for development of the site should include the impact of high water events in terms of access and shoreline stabilization.
 This facility development was not identified in the 1994 MP.